FyraLabs-Graveyard/pungi/doc/configuration.rst

 **filter_packages**
     (*list*) -- packages to be excluded from a variant and architecture; format: [(variant_uid_regex, {arch|*: [package_globs]})]

+**filter_system_release_packages**
+    (*bool*) -- for each variant, figure out the best system release package and filter out all others.
+This will not work if a variant needs more than one system release package.
+In such case, set this option to ``False``.

 **multilib_blacklist**
     (*dict*) -- multilib blacklist; format: {arch|*: [package_globs]}